November 22, 2018

 3) Offer a great level of security to safeguard corporate data and customer information.

-4) Offer intelligent insights into business channels and customer behaviors.
+4) Offer intelligent insights into business channels and customer behaviours.

 Commercial banking customers gain huge business value from using APIs if their bank’s business app offers opt-in push notifications to partners around the globe based on API-enabled location services.
 This feature allows businesses to receive alerts on nearby legal services, building inspectors, and government licensing offices that can help them expand their business.

-The Retail and Banking sectors have seen a massive improvement since API implementation began, as it offers multi channel experiences to their customers and helps expanding businesses by providing them the visibility and agility they require.
+The Retail and Banking sectors have seen a massive improvement since API implementation began, as it offers multi-channel experiences to their customers and helps expand businesses by providing them with the visibility and agility they require.
 For more information on how APIs can improve your enterprise-wide operations, please contact Systems